69 Worked Examples: Airplane, Rocket, & Spacecraft Performance

 \[ V_{\infty} = V_y = \left(\frac{B}{A}\right)^{1/4} \]

-Explain the operational significance of flying at V_x and V_y, and give an example of an aircraft flight profile (or a part of one) when such airspeeds might be specifically used.
+Explain the operational significance of flying at V_x and V_y, and give an example of a flight profile (or a part of one) when such airspeeds might be specifically used.

 The first term in the fuel flow equation is the contribution from the profile/parasitic (non-lifting) part of the drag, which grows with the cube of the airspeed.
 The second part is the contribution from the induced drag, which is inversely proportional to airspeed.
 Starting from